Commercial property lease: unit on industrial estate or business park

 - indemnities by the tenant and warranties by the landlord

 - termination: default notice by landlord; provision for premature termination

 - Schedule 1: service charge: allowing extensive provisions

 - Schedule 4: security deposit agreement

-If the term of your lease is for more than seven years, it must be registered with the Land Registry.
-We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here: prescribed lease clauses.
-There are instructions on how to add these to your lease within the document.
+If the length of the term is for more than seven years, the agreement must be registered with the Land Registry.
+We provide prescribed lease clauses at no additional cost that you can add to your document.
 There is no need to use these if your intended term is seven years or shorter.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.